Seq # 185330310

 Mine

 At first a short (max.
-7 mm) blotch mine along the vein where the egg was oviposited, then growing into a long tentiform mine reaching from the main vein till the leaf margin.
+7 mm) blotch mine along the vein where the egg was oviposited, then growing into a long tentiform mine reaching from the main vein to the leaf margin.
 Some longitudinal folds close to each other.
 Frass is concentrated in a corner of the mine.

 See also gracillariidae.net and bladmineerders.be.